jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Giant Water Strider.md

 RacialMods: +4 Perception, +4 Swim
 Languages:
 SQ: water skating
+SpecialAbilities:
+  Tremorsense (Ex): >
+    A water strider's tremorsense functions only when the creature is in contact with the water's surface.
+  Water Skating (Ex): >
-SpecialAbilities: Tremorsense (Ex) A water strider's tremorsense functions only when the creature is in contact with the water's surface.
-Water Skating (Ex) A water strider can move on the surface of water as if it were on land.
+    A water strider can move on the surface of water as if it were on land.
 A water strider swimming at the water's surface can pull itself onto the water with a successful Swim check.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: